We are calling for submission to our FOCUS: Climate Change!

 - Use “month submission + title + name” as the subject in the email

-- Please send us your work by February 2019
+- Please send us your work by the end of February 2019

-Our Climate Change FOCUS will last from December 16 to February 15th 2019.
+Our Climate Change FOCUS will last start publishing from January 2019.

 Critical Edges Editorial Board